 So Johnson’s legal team opted for a self-defense plea.
-Ultimately, Johnson was convicted of first-degree manslaughter on November 24, 1981 and sentenced to 10 to 20 years in prison.
+Ultimately, Arne Johnson was convicted of first-degree manslaughter on November 24, 1981 and sentenced to 10 to 20 years in prison.
 He only served about five.

-Inspiring The Conjuring: The Devil Made Me Do It
+How This Story Inspired The Conjuring: The Devil Made Me Do It

-As Johnson languished behind bars, Gerald Brittle’s book about the incident, The Devil in Connecticut, was published with help from Lorraine Warren.
+As Arne Johnson languished behind bars, Gerald Brittle’s book about the incident, The Devil in Connecticut, was published with help from Lorraine Warren.
 On top of that, the trial also inspired the production of a television movie called The Demon Murder Case.